Isiah Kiner-Falefa Preview, Player Props: Yankees vs. Red Sox

 Published: Sep.
 11, 2023 at 5:27 AM EDT|Updated: 1 hour ago

-The New York Yankees, including Isiah Kiner-Falefa (.139 batting average in his past 10 games), take on starter Kutter Crawford and the Boston Red Sox at Fenway Park, Monday at 7:10 PM ET.
+Isiah Kiner-Falefa -- with an on-base percentage of .162 in his past 10 games, 145 points lower than his season-long percentage -- will be in action for the New York Yankees versus the Boston Red Sox, with Nick Pivetta on the mound, on September 12 at 1:35 PM ET.

-He had a hitless showing in his most recent game (0-for-5) against the Brewers.
+He had a hitless showing in his previous game (0-for-5) against the Brewers.

 Isiah Kiner-Falefa Game Info & Props vs. the Red Sox